vanillafrosty/ragtag/README.md

 ### Front End

-### React
+**React**
- The response info is taken by the React JS library to update the page.
+ The response info is taken by the [React JS library](https://reactjs.org/) to update the page.
 - Aside from utilization of a virtual DOM to make DOM manipulation efficient, React provides many other tools for front-end development.
-Read more here:

-### Redux
+**Redux**
-Redux is used to manage the front-end state of Ragtag.
+[Redux](https://redux.js.org/) is used to manage the front-end state of Ragtag.
+When database info is retrieved, Redux state is updated first, before the React architecture is re-rendered.

 ### Back End

+**Ruby on Rails**
+Ruby on Rails is the back-end framework used to query the database.
+Rails provides a bunch of tools out of the box to make life easy.
+[Read more](https://rubyonrails.org/)

-### Ruby on Rails
+### DB
+Ragtag uses a [PostgreSQL](https://www.postgresql.org/) database to store its relational data.